Kevin Weeks: Narcotics

 Bulger, Weeks, and Flemmi became heavily involved in narcotics trafficking in the early 1980s.
 Bulger began to summon drug dealers from in and around Boston to his headquarters.
 Flanked by Kevin Weeks and Flemmi, he would inform each dealer that he had been offered a substantial sum to assassinate them.
 He would then demand a large cash payment not to do so.

 Eventually, however, the massive profits of drugs proved irresistible.
 According to Kevin Weeks:

 Jimmy, Stevie and I weren't in the import business and weren't bringing in the marijuana or the cocaine.
 We were in the shakedown business.
 We didn't bring drugs in; we took money off the people who did.
 We never dealt with the street dealers, but rather with a dozen large-scale drug distributors all over the State who were bringing in the coke and marijuana and paying hundreds of thousands to Jimmy.
 The dealers on the street corner sold eight-balls, ...grams, and half grams to customers for their personal use.
 They were supplied by the mid level drug dealer who was selling them multiple ounces.
 In other words, the big importers gave it to the major distributors, who sold it to the middlemen, who then sold it to the street dealers.
 To get to Jimmy, Stevie, and me, someone would have had to go through those four layers of insulation.

-In South Boston, most of the neighborhood's drug trade was managed by a handpicked crew of prize fighters led by John Shea.
+In South Boston, most of the neighborhood's drug trade was managed by a handpicked crew of prize fighters led by John "Red" Shea.
 Edward MacKenzie Jr., a former member of Shea's crew, has stated that this was done because Shea viewed athletes as less likely to abuse the drugs they were selling.

 According to Weeks, Bulger enforced strict rules over the dealers who were paying him protection.

 The only people we ever put out of business were heroin dealers.
 Jimmy didn't allow heroin in South Boston.
 It was a dirty drug that users stuck in their arms, making problems with needles, and later on, AIDS.
 While people can do cocaine socially and still function, once they do heroin, they're zombies.

 Weeks also insists that Bulger strictly forbade PCP and selling to children, and that those dealers who refused to play by his rules were violently driven out of the neighborhood.